MA Promotional Media: Public Relations, Advertising and Marketing

 - Practical modules may require audiovisual elements to be submitted.

-- This MA will also include a dissertation of approximately 12,000 words.
+- Your final piece of work will consist of a dissertation of approximately 12,000 words.

 What our students say